Gufdoor/gasec/gasec_mobile_app/README.md

-# gasec_mobile_app
+# Gasec Flutter Android App

 Mobile app integrated with Gasec gas detector system.

-## Getting Started

 This project is used to control and monitor Gasec system.